+Each of you has now identified an attribute to strengthen during the week.
+The "mirror" worksheet is yours to keep.
+Place it in your Client Workbook and refer to it daily.
+Next week select another characteristic from the mirror and repeat the process until all the characteristics you listed on your "mirror" worksheet are incorporated into your daily life.
 Soon the expression of these characteristics will become entirely natural to you, and you will have given your "core" self a strong voice.
 This process of self-redefinition is a very important part of your recovery because your self-identity influences your behavior.
 For example, when faced with stress, individuals who define themselves as "addicts" automatically experience addiction-related thoughts, feelings, and behaviors, such as drug use.
 In contrast, individuals who define themselves as a non-drug-users do not have addiction-related thoughts, feelings, and behaviors in response to stress.
-Instead, they may use the experience of stress as a signal that a problem exists and that stress management and problem solving techniques are needed.
+Instead, they use the experience of stress as a signal that a problem exists and that stress management and problem-solving techniques are needed.

 Research has found that individuals who are successful in recovery have been able to redefine themselves as non-drug-users.
-You are strongly encouraged to examine your self-identity frequently.
-Your goal in recovery is to identify with your "ideal", non-drug-using self and to reduce the strength of your "addict" self-identity.
+I therefore strongly encourage you to examine your self-identity frequently.
+Your goal in recovery is to identify with your "ideal," non-drug-using self and to reduce the strength of your "addict" self-identity.